soltanisgeo/Website/content/authors/admin/_index.md

   - name: University of Naples Federico II
     url: https://www.unina.it/
 # Short bio (displayed in user profile at end of posts)
-bio: Saeed Soltani (Seismologist/Risk Analyist)
+bio: Saeed Soltani (Seismologist/Risk Analyst)

 # Interests to show in About widget
 interests: